PharmEasy Blog

 1. Neem

-Some lab studies have shown that neem leaf extract could stop the growth of the dengue virus in animals.
-Therefore, neem leaves may be used to help deal with the infection3.
+Some lab studies have shown that neem leaf extract could stop the growth of the dengue virus in animals3.
+However, there is currently insufficient evidence from human studies to show that neem can treat or cure dengue.
+Therefore, neem leaves may be used for general wellness.

 Boil some fresh neem leaves in water.
-Drinking this water may help you recover quickly.
-You can also drink the juice of neem leaf.
+Drinking this water may help for general wellness.
+You can also drink the juice of the neem leaf.
 To make neem juice, grind some fresh leaves with a cup of water.
-Strain this liquid in a cup and your juice is ready.
+Strain this liquid into a cup, and your juice is ready.
 You can add some honey or lemon juice to taste.

 2. Papaya